fuwa-org/fuwa/README.md

-# 不和 (fuwa)
+# fuwa

-不和 is a simple, small and easy-to-use library for use in [Node.js](https://nodejs.org) to interact with the popular text and VoIP instant messaging application [Discord](https://discord.com) using its [official API](https://discord.com/developers/docs).
+fuwa is a simple, small and easy-to-use library for use in [Node.js](https://nodejs.org) to interact with the popular text and VoIP instant messaging application [Discord](https://discord.com) using its [official API](https://discord.com/developers/docs).

-**Note**: this package is currently maintained in 0ver, which means breaking changes may occur at our discretion in compliance with SemVer.
+**note**: this package is currently maintained in 0ver, which means breaking changes may occur at our discretion in compliance with SemVer.

-## Installation
+## installation

 Node.js version 16 or higher is required for this library.